trampgeek/moodle-qtype_coderunner/README.md

 with the installation.

-##Some notes on question types and customisation
+## Question types

 CodeRunner support a wide variety of question types and can easily be extended to support lots more.
 The file `db/upgrade.php` installs a set of standard language and question types into the data base.
-Each question type defines a programming language, a couple of templates (to be discussed shortly), a preferred sandbox (normally left blank so that the best one available can be used) and a preferred validator.
+Each question type defines a programming language, a couple of templates (see the next section), a preferred sandbox (normally left blank so that the best one available can be used) and a preferred validator.
 The latter is also normally blank as the default so-called